Elizabeth Yates (actress): Later years

 Following her departure from London, Brunton joined her father at the West London Theatre in Tottenham Street, where she played in Rochester, Three Weeks After Marriage, She Stoops to Conquer, and other pieces.

 Elizabeth Yates in the melodrama Grace Huntley by Henry Holl; 1833 engraving by Thomas Woolnoth, after Thomas Charles Wageman.

 In the 1823–24 season, Brunton appeared in Bath as Albina Mandeville in The Will; as Belinda in All in the Wrong, Clarinda in the Suspicious Husband, The Peasant Boy, Helen Worrett in Man and Wife, Aladdin, Widow Cheerly in The Soldier's Daughter, Miss Dorillon in Wives as they were, Cynthia in Oberon and Cynthia, Biddy Tipkin in The Tender Husband, Dolly Bull in Fontainebleau, Clara in Matrimony, Olivia in Bold Stroke for a Husband, Lydia Languish and Actress of All Work and Harriet in Is he jealous?.

 Brunton played with her now-husband at Cheltenham, and made her first appearance at Drury Lane as Violante in 1824.
 In the 1825–26 season, Yates played the first Guido in Massaniello, the first Agnes in Knowles's William Tell, Mrs. Frail in Love for Love, Clarissa in The Confederacy, Aurora in The Panel, Isabinda in The Busy Body, Constantia (an original part) in Joseph Lunn's White Lies, Countess Wintersen in The Stranger, among other parts; her husband did not share this engagement.

 After 1828, Yates played primarily at Drury Lane.
 Throughout the 1830s, she played leading roles in plays by Buckstone, including in Wreck Ashore, Victorine, Henriette the Forsaken and Isabelle.
 Additionally, she played Orynthe in Fitzball's Earthquake, Mona in Charles Mathews's Truth, Elizabeth Stanton in Fitzball's Tom Cringle, Valsha in Stirling Coyne's's Valsha, Grace Darling in Edward Stirling's Grace Darling, and Miss Aubrey in Richard Brinsley Peake's Ten Thousand a Year.

 Yates played in Surrey in 1839, as Margaret Mammon in Thomas Herbert Reynoldson's Curse of Mammon.

 Decline and death

 After the death of her husband, in June 1842, Yates tried a year's management at the Adelphi Theatre with Mary Gladstane, but found the task too much for her.
 She played one season at the Lyceum in 1848–9, where she played Tilburina in The Critic, among other parts.

 Yates then withdrew from the stage, and, after a long and painful illness, died on 30 August 1860.
+(Note: At Kentish Town, according to her son's book; on 5 September, at Brighton, according to the Era newspaper and the Era Almanack.)
 A miniature by Samuel John Stump of Cork Street was in the possession of her son.
 A portrait of her as Eugenia in Sweethearts and Wives accompanied a memoir in the Theatrical Times (i.
 209), 28 November 1846.